barneydellar/SpaceTypes/README.md

 const auto p2 = p1 + v; // NewSpace::Point(5, 7, 9)
 ```

-Vectors can be added to a point from the same space can be added together in place:
+Vectors can be added to a point from the same space in place:

 ```cpp
 NewSpace::Point p(4, 5, 6);